RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #363, #364

+Setup all the teleporters to work with the new system that uses two teleporters.
+The home one is only for the designated team and is larger than the second teleporter that is embedded in it.
+The home one instantly gives you the class when you enter it, the everyone else smaller teleporter just teleports you with no class.
+Hopefully it works out in the grander scheme of things.
+Next thing to focus on is getting the rest of the creature spawners on the outside and the preparation zones for giving owners the ability to pickup stuff.

 ## #361, #362

 Spent a lot of time removing a bunch of stuff from Covet that will not be needed